-The Director of Public Finance, in consultation with the Controller, may determine to issue new money and refunding Bonds on a negotiated basis if one of more of the following factors is present:
+The Director of Public Finance, in consultation with the Controller and the City's municipal advisor(s), may determine to issue new money and refunding Bonds on a negotiated basis if one of more of the following factors is present:

 - 1. There is significant deterioration in the City's overall credit rating or outlook, - 2.
-There are market disruptions that are outside of the City's control, including new or proposed changes in taxation or sector risks, and - 3.
-The transaction consists of (a) variable rate debt or commercial paper, (b) a non-traditional debt structure (e.g. forward delivery bonds, long-dated maturities or special call features), or (c) a public/private partnership.
+There are market or other disruptions that are outside of the City's control, including new or proposed changes in taxation or sector risks, and - 3.
+The transaction consists of (a) variable rate debt or commercial paper, (b) a nontraditional debt structure (e.g. forward delivery bonds, long-dated maturities or special call features), (c) a complex refunding, or (d) a public/private partnership.